Ayşegül Sarıca

-Ayşegül Sarıca (28 May 1935-10 March 2023) is a Turkish concert pianist, pedagogue.
+Ayşegül Sarıca (28 May 1935 – 10 March 2023) was a Turkish concert pianist, pedagogue.

 Life

 Ayşegül Sarıca was born into an Ottoman military family in Istanbul, Turkey in 1935.
 Ahmet İzzet Pasha (1864–1937), one of the last Ottoman grand viziers was her maternal grandfather.
 In 1955, she married Nejat Diyarbekirli and gave birth to a son named Osman and a daughter Zeynep.

 Music training

 Prior to the World War II, many German people had escaped from Nazi Germany and emigrated to Turkey.
 Gertrude Isaac, a pianist was one of them, and she gave Sarıca piano lessons when she was as young as five years old.
 She continued her study in the Istanbul Municipal Conservatory.
 There, she became a student of Ferdi Statzer.
 In 1944, while she was only nine years old, she gave her first recital in Kadıköy Halkevi, Istanbul.